mdsol-share/crichton/README.md

 Checkout the [documentation][] for more info and/or try the [demo service][].

 ## Overview
-Crichton is opinionated that Hypermedia APIs and their associated resources should be designed and implemented as state-machines.
+Crichton is opinionated in that Hypermedia APIs and their associated resources should be designed and implemented as state-machines.
 As such, the library leverages a state-machine centric, declarative {file:doc/api_descriptor_documents.md API descriptor document} which it uses to dynamically decorate data as Hypermedia representations for different media-types.